invictus-integration/docs-ifa/framework/installation/framework-buildpipeline.md

 Add a Publish build artifacts task to the pipeline and name it **Publish Framework**, use `$(Build.ArtifactStagingDirectory)` as the path to publish (or the SaveLocation argument you specified in the previous task).

 Use **Framework** as the artifact name.

+Once you've saved the build pipeline you can create the [release pipeline](framework-releasepipeline.md).